d9w/evolution/6_ops/README.md

 # Genetic representation and operator design

 This class is an inverted class where students will prepare presentations on different articles.
 These articles showcase a variety of genetic representations and evolutionary operators such as specialized mutation, crossover, and selection methods.
 The student presentations will be followed by a discussion led by Sylvain Cussat-Blanc.
+Each team should prepare a video presentation of 20-25 minutes on their assigned article and send a link to the video to me and Sylvain by noon on Wednesday, April 29th.

 ## Topics